 The sector specified by A register is erased.
 C register should be written Enable Code (0xD5) before calling the subroutine.
-Table 21-6 shows the sector erased by this API.
+"Table 21-6 Erased Sector by setting of A register" shows the sector erased by this API.

 Table 21-6 Erased Sector by setting of A register